Exploring the Best Chicago Street Art

 Rogers Park

 If you ever find yourself in the north side of the city on a quiet afternoon, we highly recommend that you take a stroll down the Mile of Murals.
-A community-based art initiative located in the Rogers Park neighborhood, each section of street art is made with a specific theme in mind.
-Every year, a new theme is selected, ranging from “Be Happy” to its most recent, “Resilience.”
+A community-based art initiative located in the Rogers Park neighborhood, this outdoor exhibit breaks each section of street art into separate themes, such as “Be Happy” or “Resilience.”

-Amongst these installations, a favorite jumps out right away.
-The 2016 project for the Mile of Murals was a collaboration with New York’s Audubon Mural Project.
-Located at Greenleaf and Glenwood, they created a bird inspired mural that aims to showcase all of the birds in the Chicagoland area that are endangered due to climate change.
-Murals that inspire and inform are always on our list of must-sees.
+Amongst these installations, one favorite jumps out right away.
+The 2016 project for the Mile of Murals emerged out of a collaboration with New York’s Audubon Mural Project.
+Located at Greenleaf and Glenwood, the artists created a bird inspired mural that showcases all of the birds in Chicagoland endangered by climate change.
+Murals that inspire and inform always top our list of must-sees.

-A locally famous Chicago street artist named Hebru Brantley created a mural called “Respiration” in Rogers Park.
-Commissioned by the Rogers Park Business Alliance, this installation is tucked under the Redline tracks at Ravenswood and Pratt.
-Brantley is best known for his easily identifiable character of a young boy wearing goggles and posed to take off at any second named Flyboy.
+A locally famous Chicago street artist named Hebru Brantley also created a mural called “Respiration” in Rogers Park.
+Commissioned by the Rogers Park Business Alliance (a huge sponsor of the Mile of Murals), this installation is tucked under the Redline tracks at Ravenswood and Pratt.
+Locals know Brantley best for his easily identifiable character of a young, goggle-wearing boy named Flyboy, ready to take off at a moment’s notice.
 In a creative blend of modern pop art and Japanese anime, Flyboy always looks ready to take on the world.
-In the case of “Respiration,” it depicts multiple Flyboy type characters riding alongside and on top of the well-known Chicago Transit Authority trains.
-A captivating and quirky find!
+“Respiration” depicts multiple Flyboy-style characters riding alongside and on top of the well-known Chicago Transit Authority trains, a captivating and quirky find.

 Take Me There: